 Volunteer Opportunities exist year-round.
-Whether you only have a weekend, a week, or a whole month to spare, please fill out the application below and snail-mail it in to start the process...
+Whether you're a student with an internship requirement, or just an average person with only a weekend, a week, or a whole month to spare, please fill out the application below and snail-mail it in to start the process...

 Click Here for the Volunteer Application Packet